Duke-Sports-Analytics-Club/Data_Wrangling_Fall2023/README.md

 ### Loading Data
 Loading in data is going to be essential to any project.
-Last time we used data from packages we loaded in.
-This time, we will want to use outside data.
-Data is provided in the folder in the repository.
+We will be using outside data, provided in the folder in the repository.

 The data we will be working with comes from basketball-reference.com, an open source NBA data website.
 We will specifically be using 2021-2022 NBA player data. https://www.basketball-reference.com/leagues/NBA_2022_per_game.html